 |Phone Number:||(203) 582-5362|

-The all-time winningest coach in Quinnipiac women’s basketball history, Tricia Fabbri recently completed her 18th season on the Bobcats’ sideline and upped her career total to 273 victories.
+The all-time winningest coach in Quinnipiac women’s basketball history, Tricia Fabbri, recently completed her 18th season on the Bobcats’ sideline and upped her career total to 273 victories.
 In 2012-13, Fabbri guided the Bobcats to their most accomplished season in Quinnipiac history, adding to an impressive resume at the helm of the women’s basketball program.

-This past year marked a season of firsts for the Quinnipiac women’s basketball program, which featured its first Northeast Conference Championship title.
-Fabbri led the Bobcats to their first 30 win season in program history, also an NEC first as well, which included a perfect 18-0 in the regular season.
+This past year marked a season of firsts for the Quinnipiac women’s basketball program, which featured a Northeast Conference Championship title.
+Fabbri led the Bobcats to their first 30 win season in program history, also an NEC first as well, which included a perfect 18-0 through the regular season.
 Quinnipiac garnered the No. 1 overall seed in the tournament, making their 13th NEC Tournament appearance in March.
 The Bobcats defeated Bryant, Mount St. Mary’s and then Saint Francis University in the championship game and earned their first NCAA Tournament bid since joining the NCAA’s highest division.

-On selection Monday, Quinnipiac turned some heads with its spectacular season and garnered the 13 seed in the NCAA Tournament’s Bridgeport Region.
+On selection Monday, Quinnipiac turned some heads with its spectacular season and garnered the No. 13 seed in the NCAA Tournament’s Bridgeport Region.
 The Bobcats drew the No. 4 seed Maryland and headed to College Park, Md. to the Comcast Center for their opening round clash.
 Quinnipiac went toe-to-toe with the Atlantic Coast Conference power, but ultimately fell to ACC Player of the Year Alyssa Thomas and the Terrapin in a game that was televised nationally on ESPN2.

 Long before making it to the big dance, Quinnipiac made some noise against some of the nation’s best teams early on.
-The Bobcats opened the season with a win over 2012 WNIT runner-up James Madison on the road and then crowned tournament champions at the Brown Bear Classic in Providence, R.I. in December.
+The Bobcats opened the season with a win over 2012 WNIT runner-up James Madison on the road and then were crowned tournament champions at the Brown Bear Classic in Providence, R.I. in December.
 Quinnipiac capped off its non-conference slate with a huge win over BIG EAST foe St. John’s on Saturday, December 22 at the TD Bank Sports Center.

 Even long before the WNIT bid, the Bobcats had already proven themselves on a national stage.
 Quinnipiac traveled out westward to California for the 2012 St. Mary’s Thanksgiving Classic, and came out victorious amongst a field of storied programs.
 The Bobcats topped Minnesota of the Big Ten on Friday, November 25, followed by a triumph in the championship game over the hosting Gaels of St. Mary’s.
 The other member of the four-team field was Virginia Tech out of the Atlantic Coast Conference (ACC).